SuperSecureHuman/Image_Compression_PCA/README.md

-# Image_Compression_PCA
+# Let's do image compression with PCA!

-Doing Image compression with PCA (extending it to step by step explaination)
+Work in progress, will be extending it to step by step explaination